halosight/TableauCRMQueryHelper/README.md

 ```

 ### Query Response
 The response variable used above: `const resultJson = JSON.parse(result.result);`, contains loads of useful information while using and debugging this helper.
 Primarily, the generated query is accessible by using the `query` key.
 For example, `console.log(resultJson.query);` would log the generated SAQL query to the console.
-Additonally, the `responseTime` key is useful to analyzing how effecient your query is running.
+Additonally, the `responseTime` key is useful for analyzing how effecient your query is running.

 ### Configuration Reference
 |Key                            |Value                                                      |Type                               |Required                           |